JG21243/unified-app-final/docs/api-documentation.md

 Update an existing prompt with standard form data and redirect.

 #### `updateLegalPrompt(id: number, data)`
 Update a prompt using a typed object.
-Returns the updated record on success.
+Returns the updated record on success and sets the `updatedAt` timestamp to the current time.

 #### `deletePrompt(id: number)`
 Remove a prompt and redirect to the home page.